 There is a world of information beyond file size, creation date, and the like you may want to track with each file.
-We let you create up to 100 custom fields to attach custom metadata to files (e.g., user assigned to work on a file, file description, user who owns the file, etc.) Use this information in filters to see subsets of files and to make decisions with triggers.
+With Surround, you can create up to 100 custom fields to attach custom metadata to files (e.g., user assigned to work on a file, file description, user who owns the file, etc.) Use this information in filters to see subsets of files and to make decisions with triggers.

 Share the shadows.

-Providing non-users with read-only access to versioned files is easy with our shadow folders.
-We "shadow" a repository into a directory location you specify.
+Providing non-users with read-only access to versioned files is easy with shadow folders.
+Surround "shadows" a repository into a directory location you specify.
 When a file in that repository changes, it automatically updates in the shadow directory.
 Simple, yet powerful.

 Enterprise-Grade Security for Your Intellectual Property.

 Surround SCM's role-based security groups let you create a security structure tailored to your various types of users.
 Server- and repository command access settings give you full control over who can see, access, and change information.
 It's very granular and flexible, yet easy to configure.

 LDAP and Active Directory integration ensure user account information is validated against your corporate directory.
 This also simplifies account administration.

 Surround's unusual activity monitoring tracks all access attempts.
 Unusual activity warnings, in addition to errors, other warnings, and informational messages, are logged for your review.

 For improved performance at remote locations with slower connectivity, Surround's intelligent caching proxy servers provides fast access to your files.
 Innovative pre-caching of new file versions is another unique Surround feature.
 The result is quick access to the latest versions of files from any location in the world along with faster distributed development.